-The Difficult Dialogues program at UT-Austin began in 2006 as part of the Ford Foundation Difficult Dialogues Initiative.
-Robert M. O’Neil—the former president of the University of Virginia and Director of the Thomas Jefferson Center for the Protection of Free Expression—reported in the July- August 2006 issue of Academe Online that the Ford Foundation instituted the Difficult Dialogues Initiative in response to “reports of growing intolerance and efforts to curb academic freedom on U.S. campuses.”
+The Difficult Dialogues program at The University of Texas at Austin began in 2006 as part of the Ford Foundation Difficult Dialogues Initiative.
+Robert M. O’Neil—the former president of the University of Virginia and Director of the Thomas Jefferson Center for the Protection of Free Expression—reported in the July-August 2006 issue of Academe Online that the Ford Foundation instituted the Difficult Dialogues Initiative in response to “reports of growing intolerance and efforts to curb academic freedom on U.S. campuses.”

-In participating in this initiative UT-Austin was part of a diverse group of 27 institutions across the country that were selected by the Ford Foundation from a pool of nearly seven hundred applicants.
+In participating in this initiative UT Austin was part of a diverse group of 27 institutions across the country that were selected by the Ford Foundation from a pool of nearly seven hundred applicants.
 Other large research universities participating in the initiative include Arizona State University, Emory University, the University of Michigan, Northwestern University, the University of Missouri, the University of North Carolina, and Yale University.
-UT-Austin was unique in offering Difficult Dialogues courses as part of the required undergraduate curriculum.
+UT Austin is unique in offering Difficult Dialogues courses as part of the required undergraduate curriculum.